We may earn income from links in this post. Please read this Disclosure for details.

 Beyond the sparkling lakes, there are many reasons to plan a summer vacation or weekend getaway at one of the many Kawartha Lakes resorts, parks and cottages.

 Plus there’s less highway traffic and lots of artisanal food and drink, unique museums, quirky attractions and fantastic summer activities and festivals to enjoy.

-While you can easily enjoy plenty of outdoor adventure and have a great time soaking up the region’s unique vibe on a day trip from Toronto, there are so many things to do in the Kawarthas, it’s worth planning to stay a weekend or even a full week.
+While you can have a great time on a day trip from Toronto, there are so many fun things to do in the Kawarthas, it’s worth planning to stay a weekend or even a full week.

 1. Go Birdwatching and Actually See Lots of Birds

-It’s possible to see loons, pelicans, ducks and swans, hawks, eagles, grouse, turkeys, owls, hummingbirds, warblers, finches and more on even a short weekend getaway, so it’s worth installing a Birding App on your mobile device or taking the Peterson Field Guide to Birds of North America (Peterson Field Guides) so you can identify the birds you encounter.
+It’s possible to see loons, pelicans, ducks and swans, hawks, eagles, grouse, turkeys, owls, hummingbirds, warblers, finches and more on even a short weekend getaway, so it’s worth installing a Birding App on your mobile device so you can identify the birds you encounter.

 2. Cycle the Trans Canada Trail in the Kawartha Lakes

 Between dodging clouds of butterflies, wild turkeys, and turtles pedaling a bicycle along the Trans Canada Trail in Lindsay, Ontario feels a lot like navigating a wilderness agility course.
 That’s a good thing.

 Cycling away from the crowds is one of the top things to do in the Kawartha Lakes.
 It also happens to be one of the top free things to do for families.